 In many ways, I’m a creature of habit.
 Generally, I put my key ring in the same place when I walk in the door.
 Every so often the house keys aren’t where I expect them.
 I then start the process of trying to remember what I was doing and where I may have left them.
 (Unless the twins were over.)
 This tends to happen at the worst time when I have little time to spare.
-Instead of worrying, I now have an easy solution to finding lost items using a small Tile device.
+Instead of worrying, I now have an easy solution to find lost items using a small Tile device.

 The Toll of Losing Items